raphael-group/magi/README.md

    2. Make sure that the `mongod`, `mongo`, etc. are in your `PATH`.
 * [PyMongo](https://api.mongodb.org/python/current/installation.html) (to load data into MAGI).
 PyMongo can be installed through `conda` (`conda install pymongo`) or your preferred Python package manager.

+MAGI has been tested on both Linux and Mac systems using Chrome, Firefox, and Safari.

 ### Setup ###

 1. Clone the repository: